cwhiteraven/MaiDXR/README.md

 **Build requirements**
 ---
-- Current Unity version: 2021.3.8f1
+- Current Unity version: 6000

 **Supported platform**
 ---
+- All OpenXR devices
-- All SteamVR device (Index，HTC，Oculus)
+- All SteamVR devices (Index，HTC，Oculus)
-- All Oculus device (Oculus Desktop App)
+- All Oculus devices (Oculus Desktop App)
-- Tested on Quest 2 through Oculus link (Native and via SteamVR) and ALVR (via SteamVR).
-The Hand Balls position is by default adjusted for the Quest 2 controller.
+- Tested on Quest 3 through ALVR

-**Declaimer**
+**Disclaimer**
 ---
 - This project is non-profit and some resources came from Internet!
 - Although this is under the MIT license, do not use this in commercial/profitable scenarios!